 The Technical Fine Print

 There are certain folks who like to read the fine print before they make an important decision.
 This section is for you.
 It’s not a light read, but will give you a look under the hood at how the film reel transfer process works.
 Our philosophy has always been simple: only offer a service if we can do it better and/or cheaper than the alternatives.
 If you can’t look in the mirror and meet that standard with a straight face, then don’t offer it at all.

 Quality Factor #1 – Film Preparation

 Our film digitizing machines are really good – so good that they can reproduce high definition footage of all of the dust, mold and blemishes that have accumulated on your reels over the last 50 years.
 For numerous reasons, the preparation of the film is just as important as the equipment chosen.
-Specifically, EverPresent’s film transfer team does the following:
+Specifically, EverPresent’s film to digital transfer team does the following:

-- The film itself is cleaned by microfiber cloth and/or a special cleaning solution to remove as much dust, scuff and other surface matter as possible.
+The film itself is cleaned by microfiber cloth and/or a special cleaning solution to remove as much dust, scuff and other surface matter as possible.

 The film is inspected for any bends or breakage.
 Where possible, we repair splices.
 This is critical, because damaged film can lead to jumpiness in the final digitized version, or even damage, if we don’t address it up front.

-- We also inspect the reels themselves.
+We also inspect the reels themselves.
 If the reel housing the film is in bad shape, or the footage is wound poorly, it can lead to issues in the capture.
 We very often will replace the original reel with a new one, or respool the footage to get optimal tension of the film transfer.

-- Lastly, we evaluate the reels for other forms of compromise, such as mold or vinegar syndrome.
+Lastly, we evaluate the reels for other forms of compromise, such as mold or vinegar syndrome.
 Where we can, we remediate the issue before the conversion process.